dust765/ClassicUO_old/README.md

 more filters for nameoverheads

+imrpoved filters with txt file in profile folder (mod by pkrion)

 # UI gumps

 sticky last target healthbar (healthbar that always will be your last targets healthbar)